TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/upgrading/theme-upgrades.md

 # portal-default-theme  https://github.com/TykTechnologies/portal-default-theme (push)
 ```

-If the output of the above command is empty, proceed to the next step to add the `portal-default-theme`.
+If the output of the above command is empty, proceed to step 5 to add the `portal-default-theme`.

 4. Add the `portal-default-theme` to the remotes by executing the following command:
 ```console
 git remote add portal-default-theme https://github.com/TykTechnologies/portal-default-theme
 ```

 5. Create a new local branch that tracks the remote `main` branch.
 That branch will mirror the latest changes from the `portal-default-theme` main.
-You will be using it to bring the latest changes from the `portal-default-theme` to your custom theme:
+You will be using it to import the latest changes from the `portal-default-theme` to your custom theme:
 ```console
 git fetch portal-default-theme main:portal-default-theme-main
 ```

-In case you already have a local branch that track the `main` branch in the `portal-default-theme` repo, you can just pull the latest updates:
+If you have an existing local branch that tracks the `main` branch in the `portal-default-theme` repo, you can just pull the latest updates:
 ```console
 git checkout portal-default-theme-main
 git pull portal-default-theme main